Membership / friends

 How does your work fit in with that of Tasman District Council and Motueka Community Board?

 Both of these organisations have primary responsibility to look after and develop our infrastructure and core community services.
 They also rely heavily in what they do on funding through rates, and so tend to concentrate on rates spend.
 Because they are elected every three years, it is harder for them to develop longer-term visions for the town.
-Vision Motueka works with the council and community board where appropriate (Vision has a Memorandum of Understanding with TDC), and sometimes offers input into council planning.
-But many of the projects we intend to work on will not necessarily depend on input or approval from our political leaders.
+Vision Motueka works with the council and community board where appropriate, and sometimes offers input into council planning.
+But many of the projects we work on do not necessarily depend on input or approval from our political leaders.

 Mission statements are usually bland and almost meaningless.
 Please explain yours.